Connected to Nature

 A Familiar Spirit, for the witches, is a magical spirit that usually manifests as an animal to protect them and assist them with their magic.

-'Spirit Animal', ecoline, micron pen and pencel on paper
+Ecoline, micron pen and pencel on paper

-'Through and through', pastel pencel and embroidery on textile
+Pastel pencil and embroidery on textile

-The Wolfskop
+Wolfskop

+It is likely that wolves lived here in the 15th and perhaps the 16th century.
 But was it really wolves who made residents came up with the name Wolfshead in ancient times, or was it the fantasy of a fearful shepherd?

 Whatever it was, this geological monument adds to the atmosphere of mystery, as a place where legends and natural elements collide.